011ivand3r/tTales/content/page/about.md

 I'm a rather undistinguished Mechanical Engineering student at a University, enrolled with my official name(not han5 durk).
 Currently, I am taking classes like Systems & Controls and creating a Fantasy Premier League points prediction engine.

 I generally divide my time between sleep, schoolwork, coding and making YouTube videos.
 I am passionate about human space exploration, machine learning and storytelling.
-I listen to podcasts, reading books and articles, and watch videos on them.
+I listen to podcasts, read books and articles, and watch videos on them.
 I also make [YouTube videos](https://www.youtube.com/channel/UCYvbqYvGvhXCoIud49NfvKA) on (football/soccer + data science).

 I often find myself dabbling in the reality of fickleness of carbon-based life on planet Earth.
 If you share somewhat similar thoughts/interests, go to the bottom of the page and hit me up!